tomaspinho/modern-validator/README.md

 # modern-validator

-`modern-validator` is a modern (node.js > 8.0) asynchronous functional validator for JavaScript objects.
+`modern-validator` is a modern (node.js > 8.0) asynchronous nestable functional validator for JavaScript objects.
 Intended for use with objects representing HTTP request bodies in node.js web frameworks.

 ## Model